Protonk/sr-characters/Current/suggested/medic.md

 ____
 ####Bio:

 Worked for a Souix HRT covering broad swaths of the west.
 Fly out to trouble and dispense with whatever critters or runners causing same.
-Since they weren't rescuing hikers, this meant he was a point man for a combat team that flew out to research stations, depots and ley lines.
+Since they weren't rescuing hikers, this meant he was a point man for a combat team.
 They had to find the threat--usually fleeing the scene, occasionally entrenched--and dispatch them, often saving some damn fool civilian who got shot.

 After a while, you see too much (or too broad a picture) and the bosses start to worry.
 At one point he was unceremoniously retired--not kicked out of the Nation or hunted down, just given a desk job and told they didn't care if he quit.
 He didn't even know the straw that broke the camel's back.
 Popping on a half dozen drug tests didn't help.